-The primary geographical remit of the HSDS is the UK but applicants are welcome to propose datasets from outside the UK where there is a meaningful association to the UK (e.g. from UK-based researchers working outside the UK).
+The primary geographical remit of the HSDS is the UK but applicants are welcome to propose Virtual Research Environment applications that work with data from outside the UK where there is a meaningful association to the UK (e.g. from UK-based researchers working outside the UK).